Covered by Complyance

 Tax authority

-National Tax Agency and Digital Agency promote Peppol adoption.
+National Tax Agency (NTA); Digital Agency supports Peppol JP PINT adoption.

 Archiving period